Lewis Clarke: Life

 He published Narrative of the Sufferings of Lewis Clarke in 1845, and in 1846 an extended edition which included the experiences of his brother Milton.
 He also traveled about giving lectures on his experiences as a slave.
 It was during one of these trips that he met Harriet Beecher Stowe, who was so impressed by Clarke and his story that she would base the character George Harris in her novel Uncle Tom's Cabin on Clarke.

 While Clarke was not traveling, he lived in Warren County, Pennsylvania, before moving over the New York border to the town of Busti, New York.
 On 12 June 1849 he was married by Rev. L. P. Judson to Catherine Storum, but she died in April 1850.
 In the 1850 U.S. census he is listed living on the farm of William Storum, father of his recently deceased wife and also father-in-law of African-American abolitionist Jermain Wesley Loguen.
-After the end of the Civil War, Clarke returned South and died on December 16, 1897, in Lexington, Kentucky were he was a member of Historic St Paul AME Church.
-His body lay in state at the Kentucky State Capitol on order of Governor William Bradley, and he was subsequently buried in Westwood Cemetery in Oberlin, Ohio.
+After the end of the Civil War, Clarke returned South and died on December 16, 1897, in Lexington, Kentucky where he was a member of Historic St Paul AME Church.
+His body lay in state at the Lexington Opera House, then located on Main and Broadway in Lexington on order of Governor William Bradley, and he was subsequently buried in Westwood Cemetery in Oberlin, Ohio.